Princess Louise, Duchess of Argyll: Continued interest in Canada

 After returning to Britain in 1883, Louise continued to take an interest in Canada.
 During the North-West Rebellion of 1885 she sent a certain Dr. Boyd medical supplies and a large fund of money for distribution.
 Her express instructions were that assistance was to be rendered to friend and foe indiscriminately.
 To fulfill her wishes, Boyd accompanied the Militia Medical Staff under Dr. Thomas Roddick to the sites of the Battle of Fish Creek and the Battle of Batoche to help give medical treatment to the wounded, including the Métis opposition.

 In 1905, the province of Alberta was named after Princess Louise Caroline Alberta.
-In the province, there is Lake Louise, and Mount Alberta is named in her honour.
+Within the province, Lake Louise and Mount Alberta were also named in her honour.